matthewdutton1983/textpreprocessor/README.md

 print(preprocessed_text)

-'hello, my name is Joe Bloggs and my email address is <EMAIL_ADDRESS>.'
+'Hello, my name is Joe Bloggs and my email address is <EMAIL_ADDRESS>.'
 ```

 You can also chain together multiple preprocessing methods and run them all as a pipeline.